Starting a blog was the best thing I ever did in my professional life.

 Your blogging platform is the content management system that houses your blog.

 Essentially, once you purchase your domain, in order to start your blog so people have a place to visit you online, you have to choose your blogging platform, which ultimately is your website.

 Other blogging platforms outside of WordPress are Wix, Squarespace, and Weebly.

-I use the Impreza theme, and I love it.
+I use the Impreza theme (by Upsolution and purchased on Theme Forrest), and I love it.
 I have used it on 4 different blogs, which says a lot because I have always gone back to it when starting a new blog.